astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 people in that world.  *Need to look in the book and recreate his argument about the murder observed from the train*

-3) Show that even when you tilt the axes as in Figure 5.3, the properties of the Lorentz transformation are such that the new axes are still orthogonal, even though they are clearly not perpendicular in the figure.
+3) Show that even when you tilt the axes as in {numref}`figaxestilt`, the properties of the Lorentz transformation are such that the new axes are still orthogonal, even though they are clearly not perpendicular in the figure.

-4) The following questions are with regard to Figure 5.4
+4) The following questions are with regard to {numref}`fig16events`:

 a) Can you find relative speeds for which each of the events below the red dots happen before the cyan event?